-T o celebrate a spectacular 36 carat round-brilliant cut diamond coming up for auction, Sotheby’s took a look at the art of diamond cutting - the process of sculpting a rough diamond and transforming it into a polished diamond.
-The diamond will be offered in the Magnificent Jewels and Noble Jewels sale (Geneva, 14 May, 2019).
+T o celebrate several exquisite diamonds in classic shapes coming up for auction, Sotheby’s takes a look at the art of diamond cutting – the process of sculpting a rough diamond and transforming it into a polished diamond.
+These diamonds will be offered in the Diamonds: The Dazzling ∞ (24 September, Hong Kong).

 With a single glimpse at any sculptural masterpiece such as Michelangelo’s “Pieta” or Rodin’s “The Kiss“, the observer is instantly left astonished by the raw power of form and emotion these magnificent figures impart.
 Through a slow and deliberate process, these master sculptors unlocked the inner beauty of the stone, slowly releasing a dimensional form and ultimately liberating the form from within a single block of material.
 Just as these artists painstakingly studied their dimensional canvases to craft dynamic forms, so too do diamond cutters as they cleave away sections of the diamond and then polish it to reveal its inner brilliance and innate value.